 Cleanliness is very important when treating an area for cockroaches or preventing them from moving in.
 These pests are attracted to any sort of food that is left out, so maintaining a clean environment is very important.
 If you happen to find a cockroach in your home while vacuuming, you can absolutely use the vacuum to remove it.
 But watch out!
-Cockroaches can survive inside the vacuum cleaner.
+Cockroaches can survive inside the vacuum cleaner, but can cockroaches survive washing machine?
+Mostly likely not.
 And if you find one cockroach, there are probably several others hiding nearby that you cannot see.
-If you suspect a cockroach infestation in your home, contact Cockroach Control Toronto to find out how we can help.

 Vacuuming the house on a regular basis is a great deterrent for household pests.
 And while cockroaches are likely to perish when vacuumed, vacuuming alone will not clear an infestation.
 To properly treat an infestation, a combination of treatments must be carried out by licensed professionals.
 Technicians have access to commercial-grade mists, dusts, baits, and gels that draw the pests out of their hiding spots and break the cockroach life cycle.
 Vacuuming reaches only a few cockroaches at a time and cannot get to them properly.
 There is also the risk of the cockroaches surviving within the vacuum and escaping.
 Eggs can also survive within a vacuum cleaner bag and hatch inside.